EU regulators clear Royal Mail pension revamp

-BRUSSELS Royal Mail Group won EU regulatory approval on Wednesday for a 1.09 billion pound cut in its debt as part of a restructuring plan to tackle its pension costs.
+BRUSSELS British state-owned Royal Mail Group GBPO.UL won EU regulatory approval on Wednesday for a 1.09 billion pound (1.3 billion euros) cut in its debt as part of a restructuring plan to tackle its pension costs.

 The European Commission said the revamp included measures that would ensure that Royal Mail would not enjoy an unfair advantage over competitors.